-Proving physician relationship ROI is a challenge in the industry, but with the use of physician relationship management software, more healthcare organizations are moving toward an understanding of how physician outreach efforts contribute to organizational goals.
+Proving physician relationship ROI is a challenge, but with the use of physician relationship management software, more healthcare organizations are moving toward an understanding of how physician outreach efforts contribute to organizational goals.

-To begin the process, the outreach team must align goal-setting at the outreach level with the already established goals of the entire organization.
+Before starting the outreach process, liaisons must align goal-setting at the outreach level with the already established goals of the entire organization.
 They must identify what they want to get out of each campaign and how it contributes to key organizational initiatives.
-In addition, they should do discovery of what is working well and growing revenue for their health system and leverage lessons learned and resources.
+In addition, they should do discovery of what is working well and growing revenue for their health system, leveraging lessons learned and resources.

-For example, a hospital with an overall goal to grow its orthopedic service line would create smaller goals, such as increasing orthopedic referrals, that are specific to physician outreach.
-The outreach team then uses its goal of increasing orthopedic referrals to determine specific outreach actions to assign to each liaison.
-The physician outreach team, and other departments in the organization, now have visibility into how each liaison’s actions have historically contributed to not only the outreach goal of increasing orthopedic referrals, but the overall goal of growing the orthopedic service line.
+For example, if a hospital has an overall goal to grow its orthopedic service line, the liaison team should have a more tangible and specific goal to work toward, such as increasing orthopedic referrals.
+The team then determines specific outreach actions to assign to each liaison, based on this goal.
+The liaison team and other departments in the organization now have visibility into how each liaison’s actions have historically contributed to both the outreach goal of increasing orthopedic referrals and the overall goal of growing the orthopedic service line.

-Organizational goals can be analyzed to help outreach teams determine realistic and relevant endpoints for each specific campaign.
-Once agreed-upon KPIs are identified, the outreach team must incorporate these into their routine.
-Physician outreach teams can leverage a PRM to do this by establishing processes to enter activity, attribute their actions to campaign(s), set realistic goals, and monitor progress by overlaying this activity with referral and volume trends.
+Outreach teams should analyze organizational goals to determine realistic and relevant endpoints for each specific campaign.
+Once KPIs are identified, the outreach team incorporates them into their routine.
+Physician outreach teams then establish processes to enter activity, attribute their actions to campaign(s), set realistic goals, and monitor progress by overlaying this activity with referral and volume trends.

 To successfully align outreach team goals with organization initiatives, it’s best to implement a two-tier campaign architecture within the PRM.
 Let’s break down this idea.